-Motorcycles in your rear view mirror may be closer than they appear.
-But don’t be alarmed.
-A pack of Hogs roaring up to your bumper is immediate confirmation that you’re cruising a top-notch back road.
-As those bikers know, the region is chock-full of natural wonders, but it’s the byways connecting these places that make a trip special, adding local flavor, inspiring beauty, and historical context.
+If you see a pack of motorcycles in your rearview mirror, take that as immediate confirmation that you’re riding on a top-notch back road.
+As the bikers know, this region is chock-full of natural wonders, but it’s the byways connecting these places that make a trip special, adding local flavor, inspiring beauty, and historical context.
 So get your motor running…

 Blue Ridge Parkway

 From the Buena Vista Overlook, House Mountain rises on the western horizon like a long-lost friend.
-And with that, it's time to push off for a drive on the 469-mile
+After appreciating the view, push off for a drive on the 469-mile

 Blue Ridge Parkway, one of the most scenic byways in the world.
 Feel the mountain breeze.
 Smell the rhododendrons.
 Gaze at the Shenandoah Valley.
 Hear the red tanagers.
 And savor the taste of adventure.
 And roll those windows way, way down.
 The Parkway's twenty-mile run alongside Rockbridge County is interactive exploring at its finest.

 In late May and June, rhododendrons, mountain laurels, flame azaleas, and pinxter azaleas bloom along the road.
 In the fall, orange, red, and yellow leaves shimmer across the forested mountains.
 Year-round, a series of scenic overlooks offer smashing views of the Shenandoah Valley.
 Pick one, drop your camp chair, and wait.
 Eagle, deer, and bear sightings may be the reward for your patience.